learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 git repository online.

-* We will be creating a website for a fake real estate company called 'Exceptional Realty.'
-Before anything else, we need a place to do our work in.
+* We will be creating a website for a fake real estate company called 'Exceptional Realty Group.'
+Before anything else, we need a place to put our work in.
 In your Learn terminal, create a project folder by typing `mkdir exceptional-realty`.
 Then, to navigate into that folder, type `cd exceptional-realty`.
-* We'll be connecting this folder to a remote GitHub repository, so we'll need to create some basic files first.
+* Let's create some basic files.
 From inside your project folder, type `touch README.md` to create an empty README file.
-The file should appear in the folder tree beside the text-editor in the Learn IDE, within the `exceptional-realty` folder.
+The file will appear in the folder tree beside the text editor in the Learn IDE, within the `exceptional-realty` folder.
 * We can add some content to this file by clicking the file to open it.
-Let's add a title, 'Exceptional Realty Group website' and on a new line, we'll add a
-  description: 'This is an example site for the Intro to Front-End Web Development course at the Flatiron School'.
+Let's add a title, 'Exceptional Realty Group Website' and on a new line, we'll add a description: 'This is an example site for the Intro to Front-End Web Development course at the Flatiron School'.
-* We should also create a `.gitignore` file, which is _essential_ in preventing private and/or sensitive files from being shared publicly when your repository is published online.
+* We should also create a `.gitignore` file, which is _essential_ in preventing private and/or sensitive files from being shared publicly when your repository is online.
 First, type `touch .gitignore` to create the file.
 For now, we can use a list of common `.gitignore` configurations to populate this file, provided via GitHub.
 Navigate to <a href="https://gist.github.com/octocat/9257657" target="_blank">https://gist.github.com/octocat/9257657</a>, copy the contents of the `.gitignore` file provided there, and paste them into your newly created file.

 Now that we've got some files in our project, let's initialize a new git